 Malacca and the Panama Canal.

 Maritime routes are a function of obligatory points of passage,

-which are strategic places, of physical constraints (coasts, winds,
+which are strategic locations, of physical constraints (coasts, winds,

 marine currents, depth, reefs, ice) and of political borders.
 As a

 result, maritime routes draw arcs on the earth water surface as

 intercontinental maritime transportation tries to follow the great

 circle distance.
 Main shipping lanes are those supporting the most

 Secondary shipping lanes are mostly connectors between smaller